afpaiva/WordPress_ListUsers_Test/README.md

 NOTE: Other JSON file can be used, all you have to do is to paste the link and *save & test*.
 If using other file, please note if this file has the same structure as the original provided.

 :pushpin: **About this test**

 I have already worked with PHP and JavaScript, but always on personal projects.
 This time I had to study different techniques to achieve this result, and it was really productive.
 I climbed a lot of steps in this process.

-**updating**: I had a feedback, I should study Composer, and unit test.
+:repeat: **updating**: I had a feedback, I should study Composer, and unit test.

 Thanks,